DreymaR/BigBagKbdTrixPKL/README.md

 * Generic dual-role keys and/or modifiers.
 For instance, home row keys might act as modifiers when held and letters when tapped.
 * Chainable dead keys, allowing for instance a Mother-of-DKs key for Compose-like "tap dance" sequences like {MoDK,t,n}->ñ.
 * An import module for MSKLC layout files and other formats.
-* State mapped layouts like eD don't actually send VK codes.
-Not sure if it matters.

 Credits/sources